Nightgirl55/Night/README.md

 # Night
-Just trying to figure this thing out
+Just trying to figure this thing out!
+I'm new to coding so bare with meh